kovasap/market_trading_game/design.md

 In front of every player is a personal market of surplus resources that accumulates.
 Any player can trade resources 1:1 between markets at any time, provided the resources are of the same tier.
+Once this personal market is full (> 5 items), the extra items are given to the bank and converted to points.

 ## National Projects

 A deck of national projects exists that contains goals that all players can work towards.
-If a player completes a goal, then they get bonus points for that goal.
-Card example ideas:

-* Pay X food
-* War effort: pay X materials
-* Build X buildings in your province
-* Produce X of one type of resource per turn.
+The first player to complete each goal gets bonus points for that goal.
+All 6 goals that are available throughout the game are revealed at the beginning.

 ## How to Win